davidsovich/derivatives/README.md

 # derivatives
-Course notes and code for FIN 452: options, futures, and derivatives.
+Course notes and code for Options, Futures, and Derivatives.